 Executive management and support

-Our trustee board is supported by the executive management team of Chief Executive Officer Doug Carmichael and Acting Chief Investment Officer Ruwanie Dias.
+Our trustee board is supported by the executive management team of Chief Executive Officer Doug Carmichael and Chief Investment Officer Ruwanie Dias.

 The executives and their teams help oversee the fund’s operations, including:

 - Supporting the Board in formulating and implementing the fund’s business and strategic plans

 - Overseeing member services

 - Setting the fund’s overall investment strategy and managing and monitoring investment performance